bigcommerce/docs/README.md

 If you maintain API clients, this repository is your source for the most up-to-date public API specifications.

-Please keep your fork up to date to ensure you're working with the newest source files.
+Always update your fork to ensure you're working with the newest source files.

 <!-- Significant dates include the following: